adziembor/messageformat.net/README.md

 If you look at `MessageFormatterCachingTests`, you will find a "with cache" and "without cache" test.

-My machine runs on a Core i7 3960x, and with about **100,000** iterations with random data (generated beforehand), it takes about 2 seconds (1892ms) with the cache, and about 3 seconds (3236ms) without it. **These results are with a debug build, when it is in release mode the time taken is reduced by about 40%! :)**
+Author's machine runs on a Core i7 3960x, and with about **100,000** iterations with random data (generated beforehand), it takes about 2 seconds (1892ms) with the cache, and about 3 seconds (3236ms) without it. **These results are with a debug build, when it is in release mode the time taken is reduced by about 40%! :)**

 ## Supported formats